- We are increasing independence and oversight of our Professional Conduct function

 Last year, we engaged independent external experts to undertake a review of our professional conduct function in Australia.
 We did this to ensure that our current practice remains robust and so that we can identify any opportunities for advancement.
 As a result, a number of changes are being implemented.

 - The formation of a Professional Conduct Oversight Committee (PCOC).
-This committee will have six to seven independent members and an independent chair.
+This committee will have four members, including an independent chair.

-- The PCOC is responsible for the oversight of the professional conduct process within Chartered Accountants Australia and New Zealand (Chartered Accountants ANZ).
+- The PCOC is responsible for the oversight of the professional conduct process within Chartered Accountants Australia and New Zealand (Chartered Accountants ANZ) in Australia and all overseas locations, except New Zealand.

 - Chartered Accountants ANZ’s board has appointed Nancy Dolan as the chair of the PCOC.
 Ms. Dolan is an experienced legal professional with experience in dispute resolution and governance reviews.
 We are currently filling other vacancies on this committee.
 The formation of the Professional Conduct Committee (PCC).

 - The PCC will be responsible for assessing complaints and other matters prepared by Chartered Accountants ANZ staff and for assessing whether or not the matter should progress to the Disciplinary Tribunal.
-To this end, the PCC will meet frequently during the year.
-The PCC will also have power under the By-Laws to enter into “consent agreements” with members which may involve financial or other repercussions.
-The intention is to resolve matters in a more efficient and expedient manner for the benefit of all involved.
+To this end, the PCC will meet frequently during the year with the intention is to resolve matters in a more efficient and expedient manner for the benefit of all involved.
+The PCC will also have power under the By-Laws to enter into agreements by consent with members which may involve financial or other repercussions.

-- Changes to the operation, process and/or procedure of the Disciplinary Tribunal and Appeal Tribunal (Tribunals).
+- Changes to the operation, process and/or procedure of the Disciplinary Tribunal and Appeals Tribunal (Tribunals).
 These changes include:

 - Having an experienced external lawyer/firm advocating the matter on behalf of Chartered Accountants ANZ in the Tribunals